On this page

 New Zealand has long-standing relations with Cambodia, with a small but steady trade relationship and connections though our work with the Association of Southeast Asian Nations (ASEAN) and through the East Asia Summit.
 Cambodia is a popular tourist destination for New Zealanders.

-Cambodia continues its steady economic and social development following the devastating period under the Khmer Rouge in the 1970s and the civil war through the 1990s.
+Cambodia continues its steady economic and social development following the devastating period under the Khmer Rouge in the 1970s.
 While Cambodia has enjoyed relative stability in recent years and has achieved good economic growth, the country remains one of Asia’s least developed countries.

 From 1991 to 2005 New Zealand provided our then-largest peacekeeping force of over 100 military personnel to the UN peacekeeping mission in Cambodia (UNTAC).
 During this period New Zealand experts from the New Zealand Defence Force worked with the UN to help establish the Mine Clearance Training Unit.
-These efforts contributed to helping with the huge task of clearing millions of landmines and unexploded ordinance that are estimated to remain in Cambodia.
-New Zealand took in 4,600 refugees during the conflict period.
+These efforts contributed to helping with the huge task of clearing millions of landmines and unexploded ordinances that are estimated to remain in Cambodia.

 Free trade agreements with Cambodia